neerajanand321/GSOC_DeepLense/README.md

 ## Exploring Transformers

-The notebook in this folder
+The notebook in this folder demonstrates the use of a vision transformer method to build a robust and efficient model for binary classification on provided dataset.

 ## Dependencies